The A’s 10 Greatest Hitters

 Reggie Jackson (1967-75, 1987)

-From the very first day he put on a big league uniform for the A’s, the flamboyant Jackson didn’t shy away from proclaiming himself as the future of the franchise.
+From the very first day he put on a big-league uniform for the A’s, the flamboyant Jackson didn’t shy away from proclaiming himself as the future of the franchise.
 As with most of his boasts, he proved to be correct.

 Jackson’s swing was a reflection of his colorful personality, a healthy, swooping cut that often corkscrewed his body and left him planting his left knee on the ground.
 He often missed, especially early on in his career—leading the AL in strikeouts over each of his first four full seasons.
 But with the bad came plenty of good; in 1969, he stormed out of the gate and lacerated 37 home runs at the All-Star break before cooling off in the season’s second half—still finishing with a career-high 47 homers and 118 RBIs.
-A contract squabble the following year with insufferable Oakland owner Charles Finley highly affected his play—even taking time in one of that year’s few good moments to look toward Finley after bashing a home run to mouth a F-bomb at him.
-After discovering he was nearsighted, Jackson regained his vision and touch in 1971, a season best remembered for his legendary blast at the All-Star Game in Detroit that cleared Tiger Stadium’s upper deck.
+A contract squabble the following year with insufferable Oakland owner Charles Finley highly affected his play—even taking time in one of that year’s few good moments to look towards Finley after bashing a home run to mouth a F-bomb at him.
+After discovering he was nearsighted, Jackson regained his vision and his touch in 1971, a season best remembered for his legendary blast at the All-Star Game in Detroit that cleared Tiger Stadium’s upper deck.
 “I didn’t travel 2,000 miles to strike out,” Jackson said afterward.

 Adding more bravado in 1972, Jackson reportedly became the first major leaguer to sport a mustache in nearly 60 years—and every A’s player followed suit.
 As the A’s embarked on their three-year dynasty of the early 1970s, Jackson was there to lead the way—highlighted by a 1973 AL MVP effort in which he collected a league-leading 32 homers and 117 RBIs.
 He missed the 1972 World Series after tearing up his hamstring in the ALCS against Detroit, but hit .302 over the next two Fall Classics—taking MVP honors in the 1973 Series against the New York Mets despite performing under a “credible” death threat.